Azure/Industrial-IoT/docs/opc-publisher/commandline.md

                                Publisher using v3 schema (yaml).
                                Only valid if Open API endpoint is not disabled.
                                Default: `v2` (json).
+      --rtc, --renewtlscert, --RenewTlsCertificateOnStartup[=VALUE]
+                             If set a new tls certificate is created during startup updating any previously created ones.
+                               Default: `false`.

 Routing configuration
 ---------------------